 Wilbur was starting to get the feeling the taxi driver wanted to punch him in the face.
-Well you asked, he thought indignantly.
-He’d brought so many stories home from Europe, who wouldn’t want to listen?
+Well you asked, he thought indignantly, shuffling in his seat.
+Didn’t he want to hear about all those old weird French dungeons?
 Getting fed up with the awkward pause, he spoke up again.

 “So tell me, what have I missed?”

-“Oh not much.
-Human trafficking, riots, an opioid epidemic, everyone’s become addicted to their smartphones – real nice close to the teens.
+“Not much.
+Human trafficking, riots, an opioid epidemic, everyone’s become addicted to their smartphones – real nice close to the decade.
 But hey, at least the Stevedors won the pennant!
-Heh, honestly, you probably should have left this town for good.”
+Honestly, why would you come back to this shithole?”

-Would if he could.
+Oh, he’d stay in Marseille if he could.
 But it was precisely for those reasons he was starting to feel this bothersome little thing called responsibility.
 His father passed away an untimely five years back, handing him the reins of the family business.
-Scholz Enterprises was a large tech conglomerate, one of the few major corporations to survive so long in Blackburn despite all the recessions and depressions.
+Scholz Enterprises was a massive tech conglomerate, one of the few major corporations to survive so long in Blackburn despite all the recessions and depressions.
 Every little move his father made affected hundreds of livelihoods.
 Somebody needed to keep the city afloat.
-Learning the ropes as an ambassador for the brand was fun and all, but he was twenty-seven now – time to take over from the board.

 Next?
 Oh yeah, he’d stopped to get a street dog.
 He’d almost forgotten.
-Shoving the last bite into his mouth, he muttered “Headquarters.”
+He shoved the last bit into his mouth, muttering ‘headquarters’ through beef and bread.

 As the taxi drove through downtown – crawled, really – Wilbur turned his attention to the streets.
 Blackburn wasn’t as glamorous as New York or LA, but that’s how the locals liked it.
-It was a mix-mash of arc deco, modernist and contemporary architecture, as well as copious neon signs and billboards, tossed together as if continuity was an afterthought.
+It was a mix-mash of arc deco, modernist and contemporary architecture, as well as copious neon signs and billboards, tossed together with continuity an afterthought.
 The storefronts were dominated by such things as pizza places, shoe stores, electronic shops and bars.
-He swore those construction cranes had been building nothing in particular since the day he was born.
+And he swore those construction cranes had been building nothing in particular since the day he was born.
 It was a great spot to watch people from all walks of life: laborers, businessmen, cops, drug addicts, some lady getting assaulted.

 Wait, that wasn’t right.
 Wilbur unbuckled.